 Russia is one of the few countries with a negative growth rate, declining from an estimated population of 146.3 million in 2015.

 Like most countries, Russia undertakes a census every decade or so.
 There is no fixed schedule, though, and until 2009 it was not certain that the 2010 census would even take place.
 It was only a late intervention from the Russian Government, allocating 10 billion roubles, that prevented it from being pushed back to 2013.

-The full Russian census results are being released in sections throughout 2011 and 2012; you can view them as and when they are released at the official Russian Census website (in Russian language).
+The full Russian census results were released in sections throughout 2011 and 2012; these can be viewed at the official Russian Census website (in the Russian language).

-For the headline figures, though, take a look at this Russian population infographic created by Russian news agency RIA Novosti.
+For the headline figures, this Russian population infographic created by Russian news agency RIA Novosti is informative.

-The estimated 2013 population of Russia, which is 142,572,794 (143.5 million, official estimate), is pretty interesting, as Russia recently released its latest batch of data, as reported by Forbes.
+The estimated 2014 population of Russia, which was 142.5 million, was pretty interesting, as Russia released its latest batch of data, as reported by Forbes.
 This information shows that Russia's run of increasing births and decreasing deaths may be ending.
 From January to March 2013, the number of births shrank by about 4,000, while the number of deaths increased the same amount.
 This means the natural loss of population was about 20% larger than in the previous year.

 As you can see from the graphic, almost half of all Russians live in just two areas: the Central and Volga federal districts.
 The further east you go --to Siberia and beyond -- the less dense the population is.